nupplaphil/friendica/doc/en/admin/settings.md

 And finally you are informed about the version of Friendica you have installed.
 If you contact the developers with a bug or problem, please also mention the version of your node.

-The admin panel is separated into subsections accessible from the side bar of the panel.
+The admin panel is separated into subsections accessible from the sidebar of the panel.

 ## Site

 This section of the admin panel contains the main configuration of your Friendica node.
-It is separated into several sub-section beginning with the basic settings at the top, advancing towards the bottom of the page.
+It is separated into several subsection beginning with the basic settings at the top, advancing towards the bottom of the page.

 Most configuration options have a help text in the admin panel.
-Therefore this document does not yet cover all the options
+Therefore, this document does not yet cover all the options

 ### Basic Settings